A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 For children caught in conflict and crisis, winter is an especially dangerous time.
 Already facing increased risks to their health, safety and well-being, children displaced by violence or disaster or living in extreme poverty become even more vulnerable in the bitter cold.

 This is where UNICEF comes in.
-UNICEF works with governments, local organizations and other partners in some of the world's most challenging settings to provide winter aid where it is needed it most.
+UNICEF works with governments, local organizations and other partners in some of the world's most challenging settings to provide winter aid where it is needed most.

 A young girl reaches into a box of winter gear distributed by UNICEF in Beida village, rural Tartous, Syria, on Jan.
 25, 2025.